 The Velcro used on the straps seem decent enough and the stitching looks good.

 These hand grips also come with a free vinyl carrying case and the manufacturer offers an easy to use measurement chart to help you pick the right size.

 3. WODFitters Textured Leather Hand Grips

 Even though it doesn’t look like it, these Crossfit gloves are made out for working out quite intensively.
 The design features two fingers and two holes, using a soft piece of leather and nicely crafted wrist wraps.

 The leather has a subtle texture to it which makes the grip so much better.
 Regardless of the movements performed, you will be able to get a good hold of the bar.
 What we specifically liked about this product is the hook-and-loop straps which are very effective.
 You don’t need to worry about the Velcro wearing-out no more.

 When you buy you will get a carrying pouch in the package so the hand grips don’t tangle with other stuff in your gym bag.

 Even though the leather material seems quite thin you will need a few heavyweight workouts to break-in these gloves.
 Using chalk might help.

 Apparently they can be hand washed without causing any damage.

-These crossfit gloves are great for any gym goer.
-Regardless of how advanced you are you will find these innovative design gloves by Mava to fit very natural.
+These Crossfit gloves are great for any gym goer.
+Regardless of how advanced you are you will find these innovative design gloves by Mava to fit very well.